P-12 Educators/Superintendent Credential

 During the second year of study, you will participate in a practicum for leadership development that is directly related to the context of your employment, or a related site.
 We will assist you to design practicum activities that will expand your leadership capacity beyond that of your current knowledge and skill.

-Year Three Capstone
+Year Three Dissertation in Practice

-In the final year of study, you will complete a field-based capstone project, which is a year-long project in which you address an actual problem of practice.
+In the final year of study, you will complete a field-based dissertation in practice, which is a year-long project in which you address an actual problem of practice.
 This must be a project outside of your normal work expectations.
 Specifically the project should demonstrate leadership at a higher level than that of your current employment.
 It must include components of: program evaluation, literature review of research and policy, data collection and analysis, proposal for program improvement or other solution to the problem, and implementation of proposed solutions.
 A comprehensive report including all of the above will be written and delivered to the University as well as to the employer in whose domain it was conducted.
 In addition, a manuscript for publication based on the problem of practice and solutions will be completed.